a1batross/zapret2/docs/manual.en.md

 But it may be more comfortable to use [zapret-win-bundle](https://github.com/bol-van/zapret-win-bundle) which includes minimal cygwin. cygwin prompt is pre-configured with aliases for blockcheck, blockcheck2, winws, winws2, winws2 with standard Lua scripts.

+32-bit Windows versions are not supported by zapret-win-bundle.

 ## Windows 7

 Requirements for windows driver signing have changed in 2021.